anerip98/Ecological-Network-Analysis/README.md

 Group classification labels (derived from ATLSS) are included with this network data.
 Example groups include"Zooplankton Microfauna" and "Pelagic Fishes".

+## Observations
+The order of the network is 128.
+This measures the species richness of the community.

+Water POC’ (node 122) has the highest betweenness centrality out of all the nodes.
+The second highest betweenness centrality is that of ’Benthic POC’ (node123).
+Both of these nodes belongs to the group ’Detritus’.
+Detrivores consume detritus and almost every organism gets converted into detritus.
+Therefore, due to highout-degree of these nodes their betweenness centrality ishigh.

+Species with extreme values of eigenvector centrality can therefore be viewed as strong contributors to the stability or instability of a food web.
+As ’Respiration’ is connected to all the living organisms,the out-degree is high and will be connected to importantnodes which leads to the highest eigenvector centrality.The second highest eigenvector centrality is that of ’WaterPOC’ (node 122).
+This measure shows a similarity withthe results of the betweenness centrality in this case.
+The 3^{rd} highest value is that of the raptor species, followed by Avifauna as the 4^{th}.

+Interestingly, we don’t get a clear distinction between each group through community detection.
+Many groups are evenly distributed in all the communities.
+This phenomenon presumably indicates that the roles of these species in the carbon exchange cannot be derived fromthe traditional divisions in a trivial manner.
+For example,though both are mammals, the manatee and the dolphin have very diverse diets.
+The manatee feeds on submergent aquatic vegetation, and the dolphin feeds on small fishesand shrimps.
+Consequently, one would expect that themanatee and the dolphin play different roles in the carbon exchange.
 ## Contributors:
 [Aneri Patel](https://github.com/anerip98)